natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-30D.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} Soviet jet fighter {{Battle-rating}}.
+The Yak-30 was Yakovlev's attempt to compete with Mikoyan-Gurevich after the limited success of the Yak-23 and all their jets using the Yak-3 fuselage.
+The Yak-30 was a completely new design based on the experimental Yak-25, however this variant included a swept wing for better performance at high speeds.
+The aircraft test trials started after its first flight in 1948 but it proved unsatisfactory, thus a new version with most of the problems fixed was developed, the Yak-30D.
+This new variant showed good results but the superior MiG-15 was already in production and thus the project was cancelled.

 It was introduced in [[Update 1.59 "Flaming Arrows"]].

-Lacking external ordnance, the Yak-30 is purely a fighter/bomber interceptor and excels in such a role.

-Many people tend to ignore the Yak-30 for its easier-to-grind contemporary, the [[La-15]], although it is needed to get to the Yak-38 so the grind may be worth it.
-Those who persist, however, are awarded a faster and more durable airframe (unlike that of the La-15); however, this comparison isn't entirely fair either.
-The La-15 is generally much more agile at lower speeds and also carries significantly more cannon ammunition.
-As such, the preference between the Yak-30 and La-15 will vary depending on play style.
-Those that want a dependable and speedy fighter should choose the Yak-30; those that want an agile and ammo-friendly fighter should choose the La-15.

-Unlike previous Yak jets (such as the Yak-23/17/15) the Yak-30 is a conventional swept-wing jet fighter that performs much more akin to the famed Mig-15/17 than its more manoeuvrable, straight-winged forebears.
-At its BR, the Yak-30 is an excellent aircraft that can compete with the best other nations have to offer, if played right and not uptiered.

-The Yak-30 is incredibly fast, capable of over 1,000 km/h in level flight.
-Unfortunately, acceleration over 850 km/h isn't particularly good and significant energy is lost in any sort of manoeuvre at those speeds.

-Please note that the Yak-30 starts to compresses significantly at high speeds and cannot effectively make high-speed deflection shots unless the target in question is flying idly and is not spatially aware.
+The Yak-30D is a very capable jet fighter with a playstyle very similar to that of contemporary Soviet fighters like the La-15 and MiG-15.
+The Yak-30D excels at high speed performance (around 800-900 km/h), it's capable of more than 1,000 km/h at sea level when the thrust is set to 112%, note that this extra power consumes more fuel.
+However, the engine is better accelerating at lower speeds and at more than 850 km/h it loses energy relatively fast in any manoeuvres.
+The aircraft compresses significantly at high speeds and control of the aircraft is tricky, thus for avoiding missiles or starting dogfights it is better to lose speed to around 800-900 km/h.
+However, unlike the Yak-23, the Yak-30D has an airbrake to lose that unnecessary speed when needed.

 == General info ==
 === Flight performance ===